daudix/distrobox/docs/content/useful_tips.md

 We trust you already know the implications of running distrobox, as well as anything else, with the root user and that with great power comes great responsibilities.

-## Run Debian/Ubuntu container behind proxy
+## Run Debian/ubuntu Container behind Proxy

 It might be that you're trying to set-up your distrobox, but you're stuck behind a proxy.
 A simple solution can be crafted using `pre-init-hooks`